 • High blood pressure

 • Chemotherapy and cancer recovery

 Different Traditional Chinese Medicine therapies include:

 1. Cupping therapy: For detoxification, energy increase, and prevention of deficiencies

-2. Acupuncture in Pembroke Pines: For relief of pain, elimination of stress, and restoration of hormonal balance
+2. Acupuncture in Cleveland: For relief of pain, elimination of stress, and restoration of hormonal balance

 3. Nutrition: For improving digestion, strengthening immunity, and management of pain

 4. Exercise: Including tai chi or Qi gong.
 To help improve concentration, strength, and flexibility

 5. Herbal medicine: To help enhance liver function, fight free radical damage, and relieve and prevent inflammation

 6. Moxibustion: Burning of moxa herb near the skin to boost blood flow in the body and relieve pain and stress